LoCo: Locally Constrained Training-Free Layout-to-Image Synthesis: Experiments

+For the DenseDiffusion \cite{kim2023dense} dataset and curated COCO subset, we report \textbf{IoU} and $\mathbf{AP}_{50}$ to measure the alignment of the input layout and synthesized images.
+Additionally, we employ \textbf{CLIP score} to evaluate the fidelity of synthesized images to textual conditions.

-\textbf{Implementation Details.} Unless specified otherwise, we use the official Stable Diffusion V-1.4 \cite{rombach2022high} trained on the LAION-5B \cite{schuhmann2022laion} dataset as the base text-to-image synthesis model.
-The synthesized images, with a resolution of $512\times512$, are generated with 51 denoising steps.
-For the hyperparameters, we use the loss scale factor $\gamma = 30$, $\alpha=0.2$ and $\beta = 0.8$.
+\textbf{Implementation Details.} Unless specified otherwise, we use the official Stable Diffusion V-1.4 \cite{rombach2022high} as the base T2I synthesis model.
+The synthesized images, with a resolution of $512\times512$, are generated with 50 denoising steps.
+For the hyperparameters, we use the loss scale factor $\gamma = 30$, $\eta=0.3$ for Self-Attention Enhancement, $\alpha=0.2$ and $\beta = 0.8$.
 Classifier-free guidance \cite{ho2022classifier} is utilized with a fixed guidance scale of 7.5.
 Given that the layout of the synthesized image is typically established in early timesteps of inference, we integrate guidance with proposed constraints during the initial 10 steps.
 In each timestep, the latent update in Eq. (\ref{eq:8}) iterates 5 times before denoising.